 MPUD WASTEWATER SERVICES

 The WWTF discharges treated wastewater to Mariposa Creek.
 The District operates the facility under a National Pollutant Discharge Elimination System (NPDES) permit issued by the California Regional Water Quality Control Board (RWQCB).
 The NPDES permit is renewed every five years.
-The most recent renewal was in March of 2014.
-The 2014 permit includes discharge limitations that are not attainable with the existing WWTF process.
+The most recent renewal was in March of 2021.

 Collection mains installed after 1975 have been constructed with PVC pipe.
 The combined total length of all public wastewater collection mains is 73,000 feet. (separate from the NPDES permit for the treatment facility).
 All significant sewer collection system overflows are reported through the SWRCB California Integrated Water Quality System (CIWQS).
 MPUD has implemented a routine collection main cleaning schedule to avoid system failures that may result in a sewer overflow.
 The wet weather infiltration of storm water into the collection system does result in high flows to the WWTF during significant rain fall events.
 MPUD staff monitors and repairs failing collection system mains as they are identified.